Baseflow/full-stack-on-rust/07-containerization/README.md

 ```

 ## Composing it all together
-What would be even cooler, if we could just spin up our api server, with a postgresql database in one go.
+What would be even cooler, is if we could just spin up our API server, with a Postgre database in one go.
 #### **`docker-compose.yaml`**
 ```yaml
 version: "3.9"